intel-analytics/zoo-icpd/cloud-pak-for-data-install.md

 If you want to disable the Analytics Zoo add-on in your Cloud Pak for Data cluster, please do the following steps:

 ## Using Analytics Zoo
-After you install the Analytics Zoo add-on, you can open web browser, go to http://<MASTER_1_IP>:<port_number>/tree?token=1234qwer to access the Jupyter notebook with analytics zoo.
-The port number is the NodePort number.
+After you enable the Analytics Zoo add-on, you can click "Open" link in the Analytics Zoo Add-on page, then you'll see the Jupyter notebook with analytics zoo.

 You can find many use cases/examples under current directory.
 Click one example and follow the README to open one notebook to run.